-- These seminars and services are provided at no cost to employers or employees: - Adapting to Change / Stress Management a three-hour workshop that provides strategies for emotionally coping with a layoff or job loss.
-This seminar stresses maintaining a positive attitude and helps to overcome psychological barriers to a successful job search and reemployment. - Resume Writing a three-hour workshop that teaches how to prepare and use different types of resumes.
-Chronological, functional, combination and electronic resume formats are included.
-Time is also allotted to cover letters and job applications. - Resume for Skilled Laborers a three-hour workshop that will enable workers to create a work history of skills acquired to the present date.
-The sheet list names of companies, with contact information, skills used and/or acquired, as well as any awards or certificates earned.
-This sheet is a great help when filling out job application forms. - Interviewing Skills a three-hour workshop that includes preparing for the interview and interview techniques.
+1 A Workforce Development Manager was interviewed in August 2012 to discuss the services offered for 2 potentially dislocated workers associated with the proposed improvements.
+The Workforce Development 3 Manager explained about "Rapid Response" seminars, a service that could be conducted on behalf of the employers.
+4 5 6 Rapid Response Orientation 7 Workforce Solutions of Greater Dallas recommends that dislocated workers attend a Rapid Response 8 Orientation.
+This one and one-half hour orientation is typically held on-site and provides dislocated 9 workers with information on: 10 Texas Workforce Center locations and services. • 11 • How to apply for and receive unemployment benefits.
+12 ٠ Government-funded retraining opportunities (with qualifications).
+13 Support groups and health insurance for adults and children. • 14 15 Out-Placement Seminars 16 These seminars and services are provided at no cost to employers or employees: 17 Adapting to Change / Stress Management - a three-hour workshop that provides strategies • for emotionally coping with a layoff or job loss.
+This seminar stresses maintaining a positive 18 19 attitude and helps to overcome psychological barriers to a successful job search and re-20 employment.
+21 • Resume Writing - a three-hour workshop that teaches how to prepare and use different types 22 of resumes.
+Chronological, functional, combination and electronic resume formats are 23 included.
+Time is also allotted to cover letters and job applications.
+24 Resume for Skilled Laborers - a three-hour workshop that will enable workers to create a • 25 work history of skills acquired to the present date.
+The sheet list names of companies, with 26 contact information, skills used and/or acquired, as well as any awards or certificates earned.
+27 This sheet is a great help when filling out job application forms.
+28 Interviewing Skills - a three-hour workshop that includes preparing for the interview and 29 interview techniques.
 Routine and behavioral questions and how to respond are discussed.
-If possible, practice opportunities are provided.
-Other topics covered included networking, salary negotiations and overcoming real or perceived age discrimination. - Networking/Social Networking a three hour workshop that stress the importance of using all you resources(family, friends, church members) including the social networking systems to discover new job openings. - Social Media a three hour customized seminar that has been developed to answer questions about using social media for job search.
-A Wi-Fi hotspot is used so participants
+30 If possible, practice opportunities are provided.
+Other topics covered included networking, 31 salary negotiations and overcoming real or perceived age discrimination.
+32 Networking/Social Networking - a three hour workshop that stress the importance of using all • 33 you resources(family, friends, church members) including the social networking systems to 34 discover new job openings.
+35 Social Media - a three hour customized seminar that has been developed to answer • 36 questions about using social media for job search.
+A Wi-Fi hotspot is used so participants can view SlideShare PowerPoint and video presentation, ask questions about social media, and then watch as the presenter instantly researches answers.

-- can view SlideShare PowerPoint and video presentation, ask questions about social media, and then watch as the presenter instantly researches answers. - Labor Market Strategies a three-hour workshop focusing on demand, growing and emerging careers and occupations in the 21st century.
+- Labor Market Strategies a three-hour workshop focusing on demand, growing and emerging careers and occupations in the 21st century.
 Information on career paths, salaries, skills, training, education and experience needed to enter these occupations is provided. - Debt Reduction/Financial Management a three-hour workshop that focuses on keeping finances in order while unemployed.
-Topics include debt reduction, budgeting, managing finances after layoff and negotiating with creditors for reduced monthly payments and/or interest rates. - Entrepreneur Seminar a three-hour seminar focusing on how to start and manage a business.
-This seminar includes; getting started, business plans, marketing strategies/advertising/research, business ownership, cash flow, pricing, funding, sales, record-keeping, profit and loss forecasting, federal taxes and risk management/insurance/scams. - All-day Job Search Workshop If desired, several seminars may be combined into an all-day six hour workshop.
+Topics include debt reduction, budgeting, managing finances after layoff and negotiating with creditors for reduced monthly payments and/or interest rates. - 10 Entrepreneur Seminar - a three-hour seminar focusing on how to start and manage a 11 This seminar includes; getting started, business. business plans, marketing 12 strategies/advertising/research, business ownership, cash flow, pricing, funding, sales, 13 record-keeping, profit and loss forecasting, federal taxes and risk 14 management/insurance/scams. - 15 16 - All-day Job Search Workshop If desired, several seminars may be combined into an all-day six hour workshop. - 17

-Employment Impact Conclusions
+18 Employment Impact Conclusions